Strength Flexibility Stillness

 The sword and sabre become extensions of the spine.
 Practising either set facilitates the development of spinal flexibility and much more.

-While our Tai Chi focuses on “stillness in movement,” the emphasis of Taoist Meditation is “movement in stillness.”
+While Taoist Tai Chi® practice focuses on “stillness in movement,” the emphasis of Taoist Meditation is “movement in stillness.”
 Meditation helps us still our minds by letting go of thoughts and attachments that cause stress and anxiety.

 This two-person exercise develops strength, sensitivity, speed and spontaneity of response.
 Push-Hands can be used to open tight joints and to condition muscle and tendons.